Queen says Archers star June Spencer was ‘much-loved part of people’s lives’

 Camilla also made a cameo appearance as herself in a special episode marking the 60th anniversary of the show.

-“For over 70 years, June Spencer was a much-loved part of so many people’s lives, brilliantly combining in Peggy Woolley the roles of reassuring matriarch and ‘gangsta granny’,” the Queen said in a statement shared on the official Royal Family Instagram account.
+“For over 70 years, June Spencer was a much-loved part of so many people’s lives, brilliantly combining in Peggy Woolley the roles of reassuring matriarch and ‘gangsta granny’,” the Queen said in a statement shared on the official Royal Family social media accounts.

 “She will be greatly missed and I send my heartfelt condolences to her family.”